Codecademy Intensives (2017)

 Team: Engineering & Product

-Codecademy’s payment system was set up for subscriptions and incompatible with the new offering.
+Codecademy’s payment system was set up for subscriptions and needed to be updated for one-time purchases.
 We explored edge cases and I provided designs for payment, cancellation, refund, and receipt experiences to the engineering team.

 The messaging strategy, emails, landing page, and payments experience were foundational for the launch and have been utilized for every subsequent program release.
 By the release of the third program, Intensives were generating over $165,000 per month in enrollments.